 trunking, with link aggregation.
 A trunk

 is an object that logically groups physical interfaces together to increase bandwidth.
 Link aggregation, through the use of the industry-standard Link Aggregation Control Protocol (LACP), provides regular monitoring of link status, as well as failover if an interface becomes unavailable.
-For more information on using trunks and LACP, see Chapter 22, Trunks
+For more information on using trunks and LACP, see Chapter 13, Working with Trunks

 Finally, you can configure your BIG-IP system interfaces to work with one